MyBitcoinFuture/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] All unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules

 ### Screenshots